The leaves of the Japanese maple have a mesmerizing beauty. This is why many people want more of them in their gardens.

 Cut the bark on the rootstock to the same size as the cut on the scion.
 Place the slices of the scion onto the rootstock and wrap grafting tape around it.

-Place the maple pots in a shaded greenhouse.
-As soon as the scion leaves have grown, cut off the part of the rootstock that is above it.
+Place the maple pots in a shaded greenhouse, and as soon as the scion leaves have grown, cut off the part of the rootstock above it.

-In the fall move the young maples outdoors.
-The next spring they can be planted in a new location.
+In the fall, move the young maples outdoors.
+The following spring, they can be planted in a new location.

 Seeds

-Propagation of Japanese maple by sowing seeds is probably the most interesting way.
+Propagation of Japanese maple by sowing seeds is probably the most enjoyable way.
 In this case, you will not get an exact copy of the variety from which the seeds were taken.
-But some seedlings will have unique characteristics.
+However, some seedlings will have unique characteristics.

-Usually, the seeds mature in the fall and that’s when you have to harvest them.
+Usually, the seeds mature in the fall, when you have to harvest them.
 Next, dry the seeds a bit in a dark, dry place.
 Place them in a cardboard box and move them to an unheated room, such as the garage, for the winter.

 In early spring, sow the seeds in trays with sterile seedling soil.
 Water the soil well and move the trays to the greenhouse.
-Keep the soil always slightly moist.
+Keep the soil constantly slightly moist.

 In a week or two, the seedlings will appear.
 Do not transplant them until next spring.